DIVE.in's team of PADI Scuba Instructors presents:

 Read more about diving in Similan Islands

-Koh Lanta continues to be a popular tourist and diving destination after massive restoration efforts following a devastating tsunami.
+Koh Lanta continues to be a popular tourist and diving destination after massive restoration efforts following the tsunami.
 You will enjoy stunning white beaches and amazing dive sites scattered over 70 islands surrounding Koh Lanta.
 Hin Daeng and Hin Muang are the 2 most popular sites in Koh Lanta.
+As well as Koh Haa, also know as the 5 islands.
 You can go drift diving over a series of ledges while cruising along strong currents.
-Underwater photography is popular in Koh Lanta where you can always find huge fishes like manta rays and sharks.

 You can also have a great wreck diving experience by descending down along a limestone cliff where a former car ferry is resting.
 You can also plan and explore an artificial structure made up of stone elephants which is a popular icon in Thailand.

 Dive trips from Krabi and Phuket, will often also include Hin Daeng, Hin Muang and Phi Phi islands.
 Or you'll have the option of going on a liveaboard to the Similan Islands

 This small island located near Malaysia is not yet among Thailand’s most traveled destinations.

 Being part of a marine park, Koh Lipe has a long list of dive site offering great scuba diving experience.